CASE STUDY |

 HOW WE MADE IT REAL

-Continuing our close collaboration with NapTime's Creative Director, Novaby's 3D Modelers worked through numerous shape options, with the Yucky character proving the most challenging.
+Continuing our close collaboration with NapTime's Creative Director, Novaby's 3D Modelers worked through numerous shape options, with the Yucky character proving to be the most challenging.
 Our Animators explored options for expressing the characters' personalities through movement.
 To facilitate user interactions, idle, poking and action animations were created.
 Support throughout the testing and debugging process ensured smooth in-app operation.

 Final "Rock Star" poses of modeled characters